The handling of browser tabs and windows in Vivaldi is designed with flexibility and efficiency in mind.

 There are several ways to open a new tab:

 - Click New tab [+] button at the end of the tab bar.

 - Go to the application File menu and choose New Tab.

 - Use the keyboard shortcut Ctrl T on Windows and Linux, or ⌘ T on Mac.

-There are also several ways to open a new tab in the background:
+There are also several ways to open a link in a new background tab: